Janette Sadik-Khan

 Janette Sadik-Khan (born April 28, 1961) is a former commissioner of the New York City Department of Transportation (2007–2013) and an advisor on transportation and urban issues.
 She works for Bloomberg Associates, a philanthropic consultancy established by former Mayor Michael R. Bloomberg that advises mayors around the world to improve the quality of life for their residents.
 She serves as chairperson for the National Association of City Transportation Officials (NACTO), a coalition of the transportation departments of 40 large cities nationwide.

 Early life and education

 Sadik-Khan was born in San Francisco, California, and moved to New York City as a child.
 She is the daughter of Orhan Idris Sadik-Khan (1929-2007), managing director of UBS Paine Webber, and his first wife Jane McCarthy, an environmental pioneer, one of the founders of Citizens for Clean Air in NYC, an urban preservationist, Chief Administrator Officer at the Municipal Art Society, and currently an advocate for criminal justice reform.
-Orhan Sadik-Khan was born in Finland, and grew up in Berlin and Cairo, son of Afghan parents; his father was an imam, and his mother a paediatrician.
+Orhan Sadik-Khan was born in Finland, and grew up in Berlin and Cairo, son of Afghan (Tatar) parents; his father was the imam Alimjan Idris, and his mother a paediatrician.

-She holds a B.A. in Political Science from Occidental College in Los Angeles, California, and a J.D. from Columbia University School of Law.
+She holds a B.A. in political science from Occidental College in Los Angeles, California, and a J.D. from Columbia University School of Law.